Security

 • Data-exfiltration and sensitive-information-disclosure testing

-• A findings report with severity, reproduction steps, and concrete fixes, co-delivered with Lorikeet Security
+• A findings report with severity, reproduction steps, and concrete fixes, delivered with Lorikeet Security

 What you walk away with